 He’s a fan of the Town’s sustainability initiatives, saying “it reminds me of where I came from in Hamilton, Ontario.
 I want to help the sustainability programs grow and give back to my community.”

-Come out and meet Vince in person this Sunday!
+Come out and meet Vince in person at the Repair Café!

 What is a Repair Café?